Am I eligible for a needs assessment?

 Rehabilitation potential or recent illness

-If your client has rehabilitation potential or has had a recent illness, contact the Single Point of Access on 01865 903750.
+If the person has rehabilitation potential or has had a recent illness, please complete the referral form by clicking on this link:

 What happens at the needs assessment